northstowekarate/northstowekarate.github.io/posts/2024/11/20/index.md

 This week's lesson, we went through the grading syllabus for 9th Kyu, 8th Kyu and 7th Kyu.
 Our [grading syllabus](/syllabus/) will cover the techniques required for each grading.

 Each grading consists of 3 parts: basic techniques (Kihon), kata, and sparring (kumite).
-Next week I will cover the grading syllabus again, with a focus on 3 step sparring.
+Next week I will cover the grading syllabus again, with a focus on 3-step sparring.
 Please also practice your kata at home to ensure you know it well.